 When shopping online it’s common to find amazon.co.uk dominating your search results.
-What is less well know is that the company now offer a plethora of services to other businesses.
+What is less well known is that the company now offers a plethora of services to other businesses.
 This means that you might end up using a service that is ultimately provided by Amazon without realising it.

 Amazon Web Services (AWS) is now a major player on the web, offering services that range from hosting eCommerce solutions to running branded cloud computing platforms – the infrastructure that other companies use to store information.

 To illustrate just how much influence Amazon wields in this area, a recent report suggests that AWS has 83 percent of the entire cloud computing infrastructure market.

 Here is a selection of companies using AWS covered in Ethical Consumer's product guides, and have been marked down for having a strategic commercial relationship with a company that is subject to a boycott call:

 - Nokia – AWS provide mobile Internet services

 - Netflix – AWS hosts their online streaming service

 - Belkin – Use an AWS cloud platform to share data

 - Spotify – The company uses AWS to store its vast repository of music

 - SEGA – Use AWS cloud based applications